VO2 Max (VO2max)

 VO2 max responds most directly to training at or near maximal aerobic capacity.
 Intervals of three to eight minutes at approximately 90 to 100 per cent of maximum heart rate, with full recovery between efforts, carry the strongest evidence base.

-Long aerobic runs at moderate intensity build the stroke volume and mitochondrial density that support a higher ceiling over months.
-A training programme that neglects easy volume in favour of exclusively hard sessions impairs the long-term adaptations that raise VO2 max.
+Long aerobic runs at moderate intensity build stroke volume and mitochondrial density, which support a higher ceiling over months.
+A programme that prioritises high-volume sessions over exclusively hard sessions impairs the long-term adaptations that raise VO2 max.

 Because VO2 max is expressed per kilogram of bodyweight, reducing body fat at the same absolute aerobic capacity raises the relative figure.
-The absolute capacity must also rise to sustain race performance, but this explains why athletes who lose weight while maintaining training volume often see rising values.
+The absolute capacity must also increase to sustain race performance, which explains why athletes who lose weight while maintaining training volume often see their values rise.

 Frequently Asked Questions

-• Can I improve my estimate without actually getting fitter?
-To a degree — a chest strap, cooler conditions and sessions that meet the minimum data quality thresholds all produce a more accurate and potentially higher estimate.
+- Can I improve my estimate without actually getting fitter?
+To a degree, a chest strap, cooler conditions, and sessions that meet the minimum data quality thresholds all produce a more accurate, potentially higher estimate.
 Sustained genuine improvement requires cardiovascular adaptation.

 Scientific Basis